GLOBAL E-BIKE MARKET

 E-BIKE MARKET TRENDS

-It’s not just commuters and tourists who see the benefits of battery-assisted pedalling.
 Electric cargo bikes offer a quieter and cleaner alternative to vans for making deliveries in urban areas.
 And as cities turn over more road space to bicycles, motorcyclists may be tempted to switch.
-Manufacturers like Triumph Motorcycles and Piaggio now offer e-bikes alongside their motorised two-wheelers.
+Manufacturers like Triumph Motorcycles and Piaggio now offer e-bikes alongside their motorized two-wheelers.

 In a sign of the industry’s potential, German industrial giant Robert Bosch earlier this year created a new standalone unit that makes batteries and other parts like anti-lock brakes for e-bikes.